 The Infirmary houses our state of the art wetlab that is available for the residents to use at all times.
 The Department holds cataract, glaucoma, strabismus, and oculoplastics wetlabs throughout the year for our residents (further detailed on our Surgical Experiences page).
 A comprehensive surgical curriculum is currently under development.
 In addition, our residents have the opportunity to attend wetlabs held by Rush, Loyola, and Northwestern throughout the year.

 Our residents attend many conferences and meetings held in Chicago including those held by the Chicago Ophthalmological Society (COS) and Illinois Society of Eye Physicians and Surgeons (ISEPS).
-The American Academy of Ophthalmology (AAO) holds their annual meeting in Chicago every other year, allowing Chicago residents to attend the AAO meeting at least once during their residency.
 Residents are also given academic time and financial resources to present at conferences.
 Most of our residents present at ARVO and AAO.